Can I drive a car after using CBD oil?

 Country/Region Legal THC limit Additional driving restrictions

-UK 0.2% No driving restrictions specific to CBD
+UK 0.2% No restrictions specific to CBD

 Germany 0.0% (zero tolerance for THC) Strict penalties for any THC detection